Gjergj Elez Alia

-Gjergj Elez Alia or Đerzelez Alija is a legendary character found in the epic poetry and literature of Bosnia and Herzegovina, Gora, Kosovo and northern Albania.
+Đerzelez Alija or Gjergj Elez Alia is a legendary character found in the epic poetry and literature of Bosnia and Herzegovina, northern Albania, Kosovo and Gora.
 The legendary character is believed to have been a popular Muslim epic hero of the Bosnian Krajina (frontier region) from the end of the 15th century.
-He is one of the well known legendary heroes and a symbol of brotherly loyalty to both the Bosniaks and Albanians.
+In the Albanian tradition, however, the figure is associated with an older layer of legendary epic poetry containing pre-Christian elements and themes linked to Albanian paganism.
+He is one of the well known legendary heroes and a symbol of brotherly loyalty to both the Bosniaks and Albanians, and typically features as a secondary character in the folk poetry of the Serbs.

 Name

-The name of the legendary character is spelled in Gjergj Elez Alia, in Bosnian Đerzelez Alija, Đerđelez Alija or Djerdjelez Alija, in Gerz Ilyas, in Ђерзелез Алија, in Gürz Ilyas.
+The name of the legendary character is spelled in Bosnian Đerzelez Alija or Djerdjelez Alija, Gjergj Elez Alia, in Gerz Ilyas, in Ђерзелез Алија, in Gürz Ilyas.

 The name Gürz is derived from the Turkish word gürzi (mace) and means warrior with the mace.
 The name Gjergj is the Albanian rendering of George, which is pronounced by Bosniaks the same way as in Albanian, but spelled as Đerđ/Djerdj in Bosnian.
-The name Gjergjelez have been explained as a compound of Gjergj and Elez, the latter corresponding to the name of the prophet Iliaz (Elias).
-The tripartite-compound names such as the case of Gjergj Elez Alia are typically found in northern Albanian tribes as well as in some southern Albanian mountain peoples.
+The name Gjergjelez has therefore been explained as a compound of Gjergj and Elez, the latter corresponding to the name of the prophet Iliaz (Elias).
+The tripartite-compound names such as in the case of Gjergj Elez Alia are typically found in northern Albanian tribes as well as in some southern Albanian mountain peoples.

+The different bases which form the foundation of the name in both Albanian and South Slavic tradition - Gjergj/Xherxh, Gjer/Xher, Gerg, Ger - are of Albanian linguistic origin and serve as evidence of the inherent Albanian stratum in these songs.
 The third part of the compound name, Ali, is an Ottoman Turkish name of Arabic origin, meaning "high, noble", which is used to highlight a peculiar trait of this legendary character.